A: Gifted Education is a service provided by the school district for qualified students. As defined by the State of Pennsylvania:

 Q: What students qualify for services?

 A: Students must be evaluated and identified by the school district.
 The criteria is set forth by the school district under the guidelines of Pennsylvania Law.
 This is generally accepted as an IQ score of 130 or higher, but IQ is not the only criteria.
-Students with lower than 130 IQ may be accepted as defined by Pennsylvania Law.
+Students with lower than 130 IQ may be accepted as defined by Pennsylvania Law, through a list of multiple alternative criteria.

 Q: When should my child be evaluated?

 A: Gifted Students are defined as any child of “school age”.
 (PA Code, 22 § 16.1) This means K-12.
 The sooner your child is tested, the sooner your child can be qualified for services.
 As a parent, it will be up to you and your child to determine when is the best time to be evaluated.
-Qualification is forever, even if a family chooses not to receive services after qualifying, the services can be started later in the year or at a later grade.
 The evaluation, including the IQ test and scores, are adjusted for age.
 Being comfortable is the most important factor for both the parent and the child.

 Q: How do I get my child evaluated?